 Every item that you send with your baby will need to be labeled a little differently.
-Options include markers, Ziploc bags, reusable labels, disposable labels, and iron-ons.
-It is also possible to purchase personalized versions of many baby items such as pacifiers, cups, clothing and bags.
+Options include stamps, markers, Ziploc bags, reusable labels, disposable labels, and iron-ons.
+It is also possible to purchase personalized versions of many baby items such as pacifiers, cups, clothing, and bags.

 Read on to discover how to label individual items for daycare along with specific watch-outs and tips that I’ve found to be useful!